inkVerb/VIP/401-shell/Lesson-05.md

   - Syntax: `export NEWVARIABLE="Variable's value"`
 - `readonly` makes a variable both unable to change and unable to `unset`
   - Syntax: `readonly NEWVARIABLE="Variable's value"`
+  - It's common practice in Shell coding to name variables that "shouldn't" change with ALL_UPPERCASE
 - See usage and examples here: [Variables](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Variables.md)
 ___